-Summary 2018: Through the South County Energy Efficiency Partnership (SCEEP), the City coordinates with Southern California Edison (SCE) and the Southern California Gas Company to promote local outreach events and educational resources to provide easy solutions to reducing energy use in homes, businesses, and industries.
+Summary 2019: Through the South County Energy Efficiency Partnership (SCEEP), the City coordinates with Southern California Edison (SCE) and the Southern California Gas Company to promote local outreach events and educational resources to provide easy solutions to reducing energy use in homes, businesses, and industries.
 For example, through SCE's Direct Install Program, qualifying businesses using less than 100kW monthly are provided free energy assessments, free energy efficient products, and free installation.
-Additionally, the City continues to partner with the emPower Central Coast program which provides residents of the counties of Santa Barbara, San Luis Obispo, and Ventura with unsecured, low interest loans with flexible terms of repayment for up to 15 years in order to achieve manageable monthly costs for home energy saving improvements.
-The program also provides resources to businesses in the Tri-County region for rebates and incentive opportunities for building efficiency that saves energy, water, and money.

 In addition to flyers and informational material provided at City Hall, the City continues to use its website, the Monarch Press, and other social media to communicate energy efficiency projects and resources to the public.
 Additionally, the City's "Go Green Goleta" initiative is used to brainstorm creative initiatives and cultivate awareness about the importance of making small changes that can have big impacts.
-The webpage for the initiative also includes useful links to SCEEP, SCE, Southern California Gas Company, emPower SBC, and many other sites to help direct the public to additional programs and opportunities.
+The webpage for the initiative also includes useful links to SCEEP, SCE, Southern California Gas Company, and many other site to help direct the public to additional programs and opportunities.